algolia/instantsearch/docgen/src/guides/create-own-widget.md

 `props` are the props that were provided to the higher-order component.

-`state` holds the state of all widgets, with the shape `{[widgetId]: widgetState}`.
-Stateful widgets describe the format of their state in their respective documentation entry.
+`state` holds the state of all widgets.
+You can find the shape of all widgets state in [the corresponding guide](/guides/instantsearch-state.html).

 `search` holds the search results, search errors and search loading state, with the shape `{results: ?SearchResults, error: ?Error, loading: bool}`.
 The `SearchResults` type is described in the [Helper's documentation](https://community.algolia.com/algoliasearch-helper-js/reference.html#searchresults).